Heritage

 Many unlicensed maternity homes were run by women in their own homes so cannot be located in Wise’s directories unless the name of the maternity nurse is known.
 Until the 1920s at least, many of these "nurses" were not registered so they cannot be traced in the lists of registered nurses and midwives published in the New Zealand gazette until 1933.
 The New Zealand gazette is also available online in our libraries and can be browsed from 1841 onwards.

-There is an article about Te Kohanga Maternity Hospital, 25 Fendalton Road in The Press, 20 June 1940, p 3
+There is an factsheet on our website about Te Kohanga Maternity Hospital, 25 Fendalton Road.

 Psychiatric hospitals